 If you dread stepping into your kitchen, read our tips on creating a personalised cooking space that you will love spending time in

 The kitchen is one place in the home that we normally associate with the daily grind.
 The routine of daily meals, the heat from the stove, and smell of spices cooking can make most of us avoid the kitchen as much as possible.
-To change your relationship with your kitchen, we have some handy tips that can help make it feel more personal and inviting.
+To change your relationship with your kitchen interior, we have some handy tips that can help make it feel more personal and inviting.

 Create a noticeboard corner in your kitchen with chalkboard or a pinboard